Kai Corbett: Career

 Corbett was born in Barcelona, Spain to English parents, before moving to England as a child.
 Prior to moving to England, Corbett was in the youth academy at Barcelona.
 Corbett joined Arsenal at under-9 level, after playing for Chelsea and Southampton.
 Corbett later represented Reading before signing for West Ham United in 2014.
 In early 2020, Corbett had a trial at Manchester United, scoring in a 1–0 win against Blackburn Rovers' under-18's, however Corbett did not gain a contract at Manchester United due to a dispute in his compensation fee.

+Peterborough United

-On 15 November 2021, Corbett signed for EFL Championship club Peterborough United.
+Following trials with Wolverhampton Wanderers and former club Southampton at the start the 2021–22 Premier League 2 season, Corbett signed for EFL Championship club Peterborough United on 15 November 2021.
 On 27 November 2021, Corbett made his debut for Peterborough, starting in a 0–0 draw against Barnsley.

+In March 2024, Corbett joined National League North side Scunthorpe United on loan, until the end of the 2023–24 season.

+On 12 May 2024, Peterborough announced the player had been transfer-listed.

+Aldershot Town

+On 4 July 2024, Corbett signed for National League side Aldershot Town for an undisclosed fee, signing a one-year deal.
+He departed the club at the end of the 2024–25 season.

+Chelmsford City

+On 11 July 2025, Corbett agreed to join National League South club Chelmsford City, following his release from Aldershot.

+Eastbourne Borough

+On 31 October 2025, Corbett joined fellow National League South side Eastbourne Borough, reuniting with former Aldershot Town manager Tommy Widdrington.